-If it’s been awhile since you’ve felt truly relaxed and happy, you may be suffering from a common modern malady — excess cortisol.
+If it’s been awhile since you’ve felt truly relaxed and happy, you may be suffering from a common modern malady — an excess of cortisol.

-Cortisol is a major stress hormone that contributes to mental distress and a wide range of physical illnesses.
+Cortisol is a major stress hormone that contributes to mental health disorders and a wide range of physical illnesses.

-Before we look at how to lower cortisol, let’s take a look at why a high level is so hazardous to your health and mental well-being.
+Before we look at how to lower cortisol, let’s take a look at why too much of it is so hazardous to our health and mental well-being.

-When you face a potential threat or danger, your body’s stress response — often called the “fight or flight” response — is triggered.
+When you face a potential threat or danger, the body’s stress response, often called the fight-or-flight response, is triggered.

 First, the stress hormones norepinephrine and epinephrine are released in a quick burst.